 (2) Priority two complaints allege all other types of misconduct by the licensee.
 Investigations are initiated within 30 days of receipt.

-(h) After the investigation is complete, a final report with supporting documentation is given to the NFAAC for review and recommendation consideration on the appropriate action.
+(h) After the investigation is complete, a final report with supporting documentation is given to the Nursing Facility Administrators Advisory Committee (NFAAC) for review and a recommendation on the appropriate action.

-(i) After evaluating the NFAAC's recommendation, DADS makes a decision to:
+(i) After evaluating the NFAAC's recommendation, HHSC decides to:

 (1) impose a sanction;